 "If the despondent one reads, then he yawns a great deal...he rubs his eyes, and stretches out his hands, and while his eyes wander from the book, he stares at the wall, then he turns away again, and reads a little, and when he leafs through the book...he counts the pages, and determines the number of sheets, finds fault with the writing and design, and in the end he snaps the book shut."

 Everyone, Evagrius notes, is assaulted by harmful thoughts, and their source is always love of self, which may take the forms of gluttony, avarice or vainglory.
-But even though these thoughts disturb the soul, we can refuse to consent to them.
+But even though these thoughts disturb the soul, we can refuse to give in to them.

 The remedy to self-love is real love, Evagrius writes.
 That love can be expressed in work, because the devil loves idleness.
 Prayerful tears, as an expression of one's hard-heartedness and the need for God's salvation, are another remedy.
 So is a brief prayer, said consistently, as a kind of counter-statement to the devil's promptings.